How do you stop bullying and promote inclusion?

 Children often bully those who communicate less, or slowly, or differently.
 Kids on the autism spectrum, for example, are four times more likely to be bullied than neurotypical kids.
 Saying “Stop it” on behalf of a victim of bullying helps that person feel cared about and respected.
 It also reminds the aggressor that cruel words and actions hurt.

 3. Report the bullying to a trusted adult.

-Be sure to download the 9 Best Ways to Be a Good Friend to Someone With Autism—tips for kids, parents, and teachers shared with us by Chelsea.
-Also tune in to this interview with Chelsea to find out a surprising question fourth graders at another school asked about a girl with autism—and the answer:
+Tune in below to the interview with Chelsea to find out a surprising question fourth graders at another school asked about a girl with autism—and the answer: